Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Simulation Results

 We assume that the BS employs an RIS of $N=64~$ (or $128$) passive elements with the element spacing ${{d_1} = {d_2} = {\lambda \mathord{\left/{\vphantom {\lambda 2}} \right.\kern-\nulldelimiterspace} 2}}$ for the typical downlink THz massive MIMO system, and $M=4$ RF chains are used to serve $K=4$ users simultaneously.
 Thus, each sub-surface on the RIS consists of $N_s=16$ (or~$32$) passive elements.

 In our simulation, the proposed DL-MDC hybrid precoding scheme and the CEO algorithm are implemented in Python 3.6.0 with TensorFlow 1.3.0.
-Each DNN in the parallel DNN system has one input layer, one output layer, and three hidden layers.
+Each DNN in the parallel DNN system has one input layer, three hidden layers, and one output layer.